nchristiny/nchristiny.github.io/_posts/2018-08-20-12-or-so-must-read-newsletters-for-web-developers.md

 ---
 If one wishes to stay abreast of the changing tech landscape in this age of decreased attention times and information overload, then a regular curated list of articles, links, or blog posts is invaluable.

-In my humble opinion these are the top newsletters out today that concern web development and software/hardware tech.<!-- more -->
+In my humble opinion these are the top newsletters out today that concern web development and software/hardware tech.<!-- more --> This list is a mix of development and design, software and hardware, news articles, tutorials, and blog posts.

-When I first started learning to program, it was useful for me to unplug from all background noise about new tech, such as tooling, frameworks, and paradigms.
-I even went to far as disabling all notifications from all apps, (pretty extreme, but hey.)
-After getting the hang of coding and jargon, I gained a sense of which sources of information were available that aligned with my interests.

-This list of newsletters are a mix of development and design, software and hardware, news articles, tutorials, and blog posts.
-I have found each of them to be useful at some point or another.

 The usual caveat that the Web is in a constant state of partial failure and is scattered with many defunct newsletters.
 [Natural law](https://en.wikipedia.org/wiki/Link_rot) states that this list of links will quickly become out of date.
 Let me know any suggestions via email or Twitter.